lsst-sqre/sqr-072/index.rst

 -------

 Any application deployed via Phalanx will get an entry in the applications section of the `Phalanx documentation`_.
-For many internal components, this is all the documentation that's needed.
+For some internal components, this may be all the documentation that's needed.

 .. _Phalanx documentation: https://phalanx.lsst.io/